Georges St-Pierre: Championship pursuits

 On August 25, 2007, at UFC 74, St-Pierre won a unanimous decision (30–27, 29–28, and 29–28) over Josh Koscheck.
 He outwrestled Koscheck, who is a four-time Division I NCAA All-American and an NCAA wrestling champion, by scoring takedowns, stopping Koscheck's takedown attempts and maintaining top position throughout most of the fight.
 Many predicted that Koscheck would outmatch St-Pierre on the ground due to his credentials, but St-Pierre was confident that he was a better wrestler and striker and was more well-versed in submissions than Koscheck.

 Before and after the fight, St-Pierre stated his intention to reclaim his lost title, miming the act of placing a championship belt around his waist while still in the octagon.
 His win over Koscheck had placed him in the No. 1 contender spot for the UFC Welterweight Championship.
 That fight was to be against the winner of Matt Hughes and Matt Serra.
 Matt Serra had to pull out of UFC 79 due to a back injury sustained during training, and instead St-Pierre faced Hughes in a rubber match for the interim UFC Welterweight Championship.
-Hughes was unable to mount any serious offense against St-Pierre, who again showcased his wrestling skills by not only avoiding all of Hughes' takedown attempts but also taking Hughes down at will.
-In a reversal of their first fight, St-Pierre attempted a kimura on Hughes' right arm, then switched to a straight armbar with fifteen seconds left in the second round.
-Hughes fought the extension, but was forced to verbally submit at 4:55 of the second round, making St-Pierre the interim Welterweight Champion.
+Hughes was unable to mount any serious offence against St-Pierre, who again showcased his wrestling skills by not only avoiding all of Hughes's takedown attempts but also taking Hughes down at will.
+In a reversal of their first fight, St-Pierre attempted a kimura on Hughes's right arm, then switched to a straight armbar with fifteen seconds left in the second round.
+Hughes fought the extension, but was forced to submit verbally at 4:55 of the second round, making St-Pierre the interim Welterweight Champion.
+This fight earned him a Submission of the Night award.

 Welterweight Championship unification bout

 At UFC 83 on April 19, 2008, St-Pierre fought Matt Serra in a rematch to determine the undisputed UFC welterweight champion.
 It was the UFC's first event in Canada and was held at the Bell Centre in Montreal, Québec.
-Instead of starting with strikes, St-Pierre pressed the action early with a takedown and then mixed up his attack, which never allowed Serra the chance to mount a significant offense.
+Instead of starting with strikes, St-Pierre pressed the action early with a takedown and then mixed up his attack, which never allowed Serra the chance to mount a significant offence.
 In the second round, St-Pierre continued his previous actions and forced Serra into the turtle position and delivered several knees to Serra's midsection.
-Near the end of round two, the fight was stopped by referee Yves Lavigne with a visibly gassed Serra unable to defend himself from St-Pierre's continuous knee blows or improve his position.
+Near the end of round two, the fight was stopped by referee Yves Lavigne with a visibly fatigued Serra unable to defend himself from St-Pierre's continuous knee blows or improve his position.

-Championship defenses
+In 2008, St-Pierre made the cover of Karaté Bushido, the oldest magazine dedicated to martial arts in Europe, joining martial artists such as Bruce Lee (1974), Jean-Claude Van Damme (1993), Bas Rutten (1997), Rickson Gracie (1998), Jackie Chan (2000), Fedor Emelianenko (2007), Francis Ngannou (2019), and Dave Leduc (2020).